yegor256/blog/static/talks.md

 [video](https://www.youtube.com/watch?v=QMcDa2eyRBY).
 Looks like these DataRobot (the sponsor of the event) guys care about quality and do this with passion.
-There were about 180 people at my speech and the reaction of the audience was rather active.
-What this event can improve is to pay attention to the preparation of speakers and limiting their number to just four.
-They had too many (six) and most of the talks were rather boring, overloaded with text-rich slides.
-Also, the place should definitely be changed, NSC Olimpiyskiy is just a trash.
-To be honest, there previous event in Fedoriv Hub was much better (I would give it an "A").
+There were about 180 people at my speech, and the reaction from the audience was rather active.
+What this event can improve on is to pay attention to the preparation of speakers and limit their number to just four.
+They had too many (six), and most of the talks were rather boring, overloaded with text-rich slides.
+Also, the place should definitely be changed; NSC Olimpiyskiy is just trash.
+To be honest, the previous event at Fedoriv Hub was much better (I would give it an "A").

 <div class="talk-event"/>
 <aside class="venue-rate red">F</aside>
 <img src="https://i.ytimg.com/vi/mHCwlZSlZeU/mqdefault.jpg" class="past-talk" alt="DeveloperWeek 2015"/>
-Talk To Your Microservice Via a Chat Bot, not UI;
+Talk to Your Microservice Via a Chat Bot, Not UI;
 [DeveloperWeek 2016](http://www.developerweek.com/);
-San Francisco, USA;
+San Francisco, CA, USA;
 17 February 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/chat-bots-are-the-new-ui),
 [photos](https://www.facebook.com/yegor256/posts/10208695807182514),
 [video](https://www.youtube.com/watch?v=mHCwlZSlZeU).
-This was a shame for the entire industry&mdash;money making event with zero attention to quality.
-Just random speakers, random attendees, random subjects&mdash;just anything that will help them make money on selling tickets.
+This was a shame for the entire industry&mdash;a money-making event with zero attention to quality.
+Just random speakers, random attendees, random subjects&mdash;anything that helped them make money selling tickets.

 <div class="talk-event"/>
 <aside class="venue-rate red">F+</aside>
 <img src="https://i.ytimg.com/vi/Xj226o2xI9Y/mqdefault.jpg" class="past-talk" alt="DevNexus 2015"/>
-Talk To Your Microservice Via a Chat Bot, not UI;
+Talk to Your Microservice Via a Chat Bot, Not UI;
 [DevNexus 2016](https://www.devnexus.com/s/speakers#Yegor_Bugayenko);
-Atlanta, USA;
+Atlanta, GA, USA;
 16 February 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/chat-bots-vs-ui),
 [photos](https://www.facebook.com/yegor256/posts/10208707358871299),
 [video](https://www.youtube.com/watch?v=Xj226o2xI9Y).
-That was a huge event with, I would say, over 2000 participants and almost zero efforts from organizers to make it interesting.
-Talks were mostly from sponsors, promoting their own products, or from clowns making living by talking about "why writing clean code is important".
+This was a huge event with, I would say, more than 2,000 participants and almost no effort from organizers to make it interesting.
+Talks were mostly from sponsors promoting their own products or from clowns making a living by talking about "why writing clean code is important."
-Needless to say that they didn't compensate travel expenses of speakers, while making a lot of money on tickets.
+Needless to say, they didn't
+compensate travel expenses for speakers, even while making a lot of money on tickets.
 It was a waste of time and money.

 <div class="talk-event"/>
 <aside class="venue-rate green">B+</aside>
 <img src="https://i.ytimg.com/vi/qRZYJGYdrwk/mqdefault.jpg" class="past-talk" alt="TECClub 2016"/>
-XDSD : Meetings-Free Software Development Methodology;
+XDSD: Meetings-Free Software Development Methodology;
 [The Entrepreneurs' Club](https://www.facebook.com/events/166135913758018/);
-Palo Alto, USA;
+Palo Alto, CA, USA;
 11 February 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/xdsd-management-without-meetings),
 [photos](https://www.facebook.com/yegor256/posts/10208653076874283),
 [video](https://www.youtube.com/watch?v=qRZYJGYdrwk).
 There were about 50 people in the room, most of whom were rather interested and engaged.
-The place was comfortable, equipment was of good quality, the focus was right on my talk, since I was the only presenter.
+The place was comfortable, equipment was of good quality, and the focus was right on my talk, as I was the only presenter.
-I've got a number of leads from this event.
+I received a number of leads from this event.

 ### 2015